Here are some tips that might be interesting to every Seychelles visitor. If you have some tips to share, join us on Facebook.

 Climate on the Seychelles is influenced by the alternation of two winds, the rather humid northwest monsoon from December to March that brings more rain and thunderstorms (but usually also some sun after a few hours of rain) and the dryer southeast monsoon from May to October, where it sure can rain, but it should be less and it is not as humid, The sea breeze makes the trip pleasant, but the sea can be rough at times.

 During the months of transition (around April/Mai and October/November, but even that changes slightly) humidity is highest and the air is calm.
-If you come for diving or snorkelling you might chose these months because no wind usually means no waves and better underwater visibility.
-On the other hand if you would like to take a sailing trip, no wind might not satisfy you too much.
+If you come for diving or snorkelling you might choose these months because no wind usually means no waves and better underwater visibility.
+On the other hand, if you would like to take a sailing trip, no wind might not satisfy you too much.
 But as already mentioned, weather doesn´t care about statistics and we have seen quite some strange periods.

 continuous rain is unusual, but it sure can happen (most likely in January and February, causing even minor floods)

 Like in every other tropical destination, please make sure to use very high factor sun protection.
 Avoid to stay in the sun around midday.
 Especially when you go into the water, make sure to use waterproof sun protection or wear a shirt, especially if your skin is not used to the sun and even more so when snorkelling.
-In the water you forget about time and what was meant to be minutes, could last hours.
+In the water, you forget about time and what was meant to be minutes, could last hours.

 Some of you may already know, but we´d like to tell you from our experience.
 Don´t apply sunscreen and insect protection at the same time, because insect protection may reduce the sun protection factor up to 30%!
-In our case it made sun protection almost useless resulting in an extreme sunburn despite using factor 50.
+In our case, it made sun protection almost useless resulting in an extreme sunburn despite using factor 50.
 It´s clear anyway to apply suncream first, but after that please wait a minimum of 30 minutes before applying the insect protection.